segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 Segment users must add this tag to their web properties.
 The tag performs several functions, but when enabled for the DV360 integration, it allows Segment to send information about users directly to Google client-side.

 > info ""
-> **Note**: This component is required only if you want to sync audiences based on web traffic.
+> This component is required only if you want to sync audiences based on web traffic.

 ### DV360 destination

 The DV360 destination syncs audience data between Segment and Google Display & Video 360.
-For more information about enabling the DV360 destination, see [Set up](#set-up) below.
+For more information about enabling the DV360 destination, [view the setup instructions below](#set-up) below.

-## Set up
+## Setup

 Configuring this integration requires action by both you in your Segment workspace, and Google in your Google Marketing Platform account.
-As a result, the time required to finish configuration and set up can vary.
+As a result, the time required to finish configuration and setup can vary.

 ### Configure client integration for web traffic

 > info ""
-> **Note**: This step is necessary only if you want to use Google User IDs to build audiences based on website traffic.
+> This step is necessary only if you want to use Google User IDs to build audiences based on website traffic.
 If you plan to use mobile identifiers only, continue to [Enable and configure the DV360 destination](enable-and-configure-the-dv360-destination).

 Segment requires the [DoubleClick Floodlight](/docs/connections/destinations/catalog/doubleclick-floodlight/) tag on your website to enable the creation of audiences based on website traffic.
 This allows Segment to send Google the appropriate identifier (typically `anonymousId`) for users that are in an audience.
 Google stores these identifiers on its servers and matches them against `google_id`.